 The number of standard pairs that violate a CV of 20% are given.
 Users can choose to Accept or Reject the plate at this stage.
 Note at any stage the whole process can be cancelled by clicking the cancel button at the left of the screen.
 Note if cancelled no data is saved – it cannot be recovered.

-If reject is chosen the following button appears and only the file name and meat plate data is saved to the database.
+If reject is chosen the following button appears and only the file name and plate meta data is saved to the database.

 If Accept is chosen then the 96 well plate appears: